runrig-coop/hedgerows/index.md

 from the _Conference on the Public Domain_ that was held at Duke Law School in 2001,[^conf-pub-dom] I can't help but speculate who might have first quoted the goose poem there, and how I may have unwittingly parodied that scene two decades later in Rhinebeck.
-If the culprit wasn't Bollier or Boyle, there was certainly no shortage of other suspects, including Elinor Ostrom, Charlotte Hess, John Perry Barlow and even Mark Hosler of the band Negativland, who facilitated a round-table discussion titled "Art Crime / Crime Art."
-The list also includes Yochai Benkler and "Larry" Lessig, but somehow I doubt it was either of them who first brought the goose poem to the others' attention.
-In those heady post-Cold War days, even liberals like Lessig and Benkler took Francis Fukuyama's "end of history" as practically axiomatic, at least in _serious_ political discourse.
+Bollier or Boyle were both listed among the participants, but if it wasn't them there was no shortage of usual suspects.
+The list also include Elinor Ostrom, Charlotte Hess, Eben Moglen, John Perry Barlow, Yochai Benkler, "Larry Lessig," and even Mark Hosler of the band Negativland, who facilitated a round-table discussion titled "Art Crime / Crime Art."
+Yet I doubt it was either Benkler or Lessig who first brought the goose poem to the others' attention.[^jpb] In those heady post-Cold War days, even liberals like Lessig and Benkler took Francis Fukuyama's "end of history" as practically axiomatic, at least in any _serious_ political discourse.
 With its distinctly revolutionary tone and the memory of bourgeois enclosures it chronicled, I suspect the poem may have seemed either too radical or too ridiculous to many in attendance.
-In any event, the more celebrated proponents of free culture seem to have shied away from the metaphors of enclosure or _actual communal land tenure_ when discussing the commons.
-As the Free Culture Movement grew over the next decade, the commons may have gained a hold in popular imaginations, but enclosure decidedly did not, no matter how "irresistibly succulent" it may have seemed at first.
+In any event, the more celebrated proponents of free culture seem to have shied away from the metaphors of enclosure, let alone any notion of the commons as _actual communal land tenure_.
+Enclosure never gained a foothold in the popular imagination like the commons did at the height of the Free Culture Movement, no matter how "irresistibly succulent" it may have first appeared.

 [^conf-pub-dom]: The [_Conference on the Public
     Domain_](https://www.tech-insider.org/internet/research/2001/1109.html).
+[^jpb]: Nor do I suspect it was John Perry Barlow, but more on that later.

 As Bollier points out in _Silent Theft_, by omitting enclosure from the metaphor of the commons, the adversarial role of markets is conveniently ignored: